Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Introduction

 \section{Introduction}

-In order to avoid crystallization, glasses are typically made from liquids by quenching~\cite{Cavagna2009Supercooled,Berthier2011Theoretical}.
-This is contrasted with the quasistatic processes, through which the system remains in thermal equilibrium.
-The non-equilibrium relaxation dynamics after quenching is highly non-trivial and has attracted much interest in the field of glassy systems because their equilibration time exceeds the experimental timescale below the glass transition temperature $T_g$; in other words, they are always out of equilibrium.
-The complexity of the relaxation dynamics of glasses is most vividly demonstrated in a phenomenon called aging~\cite{Cugliandolo1993Analytical,Kurchan1996Phase,Kob2000Aging}.
-Below $T_g$, the two-time correlation functions depend on the waiting time after the system is quenched into a target temperature.
-This behavior is never observed in the equilibrium systems and is a characteristic of non-equilibrium glassy systems.
+Glasses are typically made by quenching liquids~\cite{Cavagna2009Supercooled,Berthier2011Theoretical}.
+The non-equilibrium relaxation dynamics after quenching\footnote{ In this paper, we use the word ``quench'' to refer to the operation of instantaneously lowering the temperature and ``relaxation'' to the non-equilibrium dynamics after quenching.} is highly non-trivial and has attracted much interest in the field of glassy systems.
+The equilibration time of quenched liquids exceeds the experimental timescale below the glass transition temperature $T_g$, i.e., quenched liquids are always out of equilibrium.
+The complexity of this process is most vividly demonstrated in a phenomenon called aging~\cite{Cugliandolo1993Analytical,Kurchan1996Phase,Kob2000Aging}.
+Below $T_g$, the two-time correlation functions depend on the waiting time after the system is quenched.
+This behavior is usually not observed in equilibrium systems and is a characteristic of non-equilibrium glassy systems.